 This committee met August 8-10, 2018 in Louisville, Kentucky.
 We will pass on meeting information as it becomes available to us; specifically drafts that are prepared for public commenting opportunities open to education industry athletic facility managers.
 The link to the IES Public Commenting Facility is linked below:

 No redlines are open for public review at the moment but that changes quickly.
 In the intervening time, for information regarding participation and access to review drafts, contact Pat McGillicuddy, IES Manager of Standards Development (firstname.lastname@example.org)

 Keep in mind that the IES typically deals with the application of best practice in illumination.
 It does not deal with the reliability of the power systems that supply power to the illumination systems of athletic venues.
-The standards that deal with lighting system reliability are now being developed by the IEEE Industrial Applications Society; specifically IEEE 3001.9 – Recommended Practice for the Design of Power Systems Supplying Lighting Systems in Commercial and Industrial Facilities.
+The standards that deal with lighting system power chain are now being developed by the IEEE Industrial Applications Society; specifically IEEE 3001.9 – Recommended Practice for the Design of Power Systems Supplying Lighting Systems in Commercial and Industrial Facilities.
 The IEEE Education & Healthcare Facilities Committee pulls together ALL the standards — ICC, IEEE, IEC, NFPA, IES, ASHRAE, ASTM, ESTA and any other emergent consensus or open source documents that might set the standard of care for the education industry.

 The IEEE E&H Committee meets online 4 times monthly in Europe and the United States; and those meetings are open to the public (CLICK HERE).
 Additionally, we set aside one hour every month to walk through the entire suite of standards for sports and recreation facilities.
 The next meeting is scheduled for December 18th 11 AM EDT.
 Feel free to join this teleconference with the login information at the upper right of our home page